IntermediateAsset/spec/README.md

 # Spec

-Files are completely BINARY, and must start with start MAGIC number: `AE0F`.
+Files are completely BINARY, and must start with start MAGIC number: `IAEF`.

 - Little Endian is used, no option to store as Big Endian to make it strict.
 - Right Hand Rule is used